-Dr. Biology:: The Dragon?
-Really?
-Professor Pyne: It's this plateau out in the canyon.
+Stephen: It's this plateau out in the canyon.
 It's sort of shaped like a dragon's body.
 Then the ridge drops down and comes up into the head.
 It's a wonderful place.
 Lots of fires.
 We were out there.
 It went over the rim on us and we were fine.
-Then around midnight it had burned down, downslope and dried out all of the vegetation above.
+Then around midnight it had burned down, downslope, and dried out all of the vegetation above.
 All the shrubs and small trees and stuff.

 It was a good experience.

 Dr. Biology: Sounds like quite an amazing story, actually.
 A little scary, even, the thought.
 Let's put us in a hypothetical forest.
 We'll have a lightning strike.
 We'll have that big fire burn.
 This is before any suppressant, or any humans are going around trying to control it.
 You weren't there to go grab that burning tree.
 Can you give me a little bit of a timeline of what happens as it goes through, you know, fairly quickly in the sense of from the beginning it burns to the time that things start to come back?